Strider2/Spotify_module/README.md

 1) Upload the files into their correct locations.

-2) In phpmyadmin import the phpvms_strider.sql file into your database where the main phpvms is located.
+2) In phpmyadmin import the phpvms_spotify.sql file into your database where the main phpvms is located.

-3)You will need to add "codeshare and codenum to the schedules table.
+3)You will need to edit line 64 in SpotifyData.class.php file to get the copyright to show if you do not have the codeshare module installed.

-4) Insert the airlines into the airlines db using the add airline in the module

-5) Insert all codeshare flights into your schedules using the add codeshare form within the module admin side.

-6) Use the dropdown to select the airline of the codeshare flight and fill out t he rest of the form.
-By default it will set the schedule to run 7 days aa week.
-This will be updated in future updates.

-7) Add your airlines flight number designated for codeshare flights.

-8) To use the images create a folder within your lib/skins/skinname/images folder called logo's.

-9) You will need to edit the following files: replace all references to SKIN NAME HERE with the name of your skin in the following files: core/templates/codeshare/Codeshare.php core/templates/codeshare/airline/Airlines.php core/templates/codeshare/airline/Airlineview.php admin/templates/codeshare/codeshare_index.php admin/templates/codeshare/codeshares_codeshare.php admin/templates/codeshare/airline/airline_index.php admin/templates/codeshare/airline/airlines_airline.php

-10) Add the file logos with the logos in it to the images folder within the skin folder.
-(Images should be 109x39px)

-11)Add the following to the airlines table: codeshare tinyint(1) NULL airdesc varchar(350) NULL type varchar(1) NULL

-12)For your other airlines add a 0 to the codeshare column so the bellow code will work.

-Edit your registration main form and add the following to where it is looking for to choose an airline:
-	<?php foreach($airline_list as $airline) {
-				if($airline->codeshare == "0"){
-				echo '<option value="'.$airline->code.'">'.$airline->code.' - '.$airline->name.'</option>';
-			}

-			}?>
-I have included the form if you have not styled it.
-That code will make it so only your main airline/s are the ones that can be chosen to join as.

-13) Add the following columns to the schedules table: codeshare tinyint 1 NULL codenum varchar 10 NULL dateadded datetime NULL
+4) You will need to get the playlist code by going to the playlist you created, clicking on the 3 dots beside the play button and going to share and clicking on copy spotify uri.
+Paste it in a blank text document and copy the last part of it after the :.
+5) You can change the width, height and if it has a border or not, default values are suggested.
+For the border value it is either a 1 or a 0.

 Licence